-The subject facilities are privately owned and maintained and have existed at this location within the Midway Channel of Huntington Harbour for many years.
-The boat dock and access ramp facilitate recreational boating because they are used for the docking and mooring of boats.
-Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
+The subject facilities are privately owned and maintained and have existed in the Midway Channel of Huntington Harbour for many years.
+The boat dock and access ramp facilitate recreational boating.
+Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land (Pub.
 Resources Code, § 6503.5).